VisionsConnectedEurope/VideoEngine/BACKEND.md

 Make sure to keep these values secret.
 Do not use them in front-end code or share them in code that is publicly accessible.

 ## API url
-The API url is https://engine.visionsconnected.com/video-engine/api/backend/v1
+The API base url is https://engine.visionsconnected.com/video-engine/api/backend/v1

 ## Authentication
 All requests to the API must be authenticated using HTTP Basic Authentication.